Cojabi/DataComp/docs/source/nans.rst

 .. _here: https://github.com/Cojabi/DataComp_Examples/blob/master/longitudinal_example.ipynb

-For the comparisons at the time points, missing data is handled as described in the section 'Statistical Comparison'.
+For the comparisons at each single time point, missing data is handled as described in the section 'Statistical Comparison'.